uju-ds/Flower-classification-modelling-and-prediction/README.md

 # Flower-classification-modelling-and-prediction
-This Project is a bout sample collection of flower species,which was cleaned and modelled for future prediction. /n This will enable horticulture in future prediction of flower species /n PROCESS INVOLVED are: /n
+This Project is about sample collection of flower species,which was cleaned and modelled for future prediction.

+This will enable the Agricuture lab in future prediction of flower species,

+PROCESSES INVOLVED are:

-Data collection and importation /n
+1. Data collection and importation

-Data cleaning /n
+2. Data cleaning

-Data preprocessing(EDA) /n
+3. Data preprocessing(EDA)

-Data visualization /n
+4. Data visualization

-Data Modelling /n
+5. Data Modelling

-Model Evaluation /n
+6. Model Evaluation

-Data Prediction
+7. Data Prediction**